Aaron Leasher: Staten Island FerryHawks

 On March 25, 2024, Leasher signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
 In 12 starts for Staten Island, Leasher compiled a 7-2 record and 2.21 ERA with 66 strikeouts across 73 1/3 innings pitched.

 Fubon Guardians

 On July 16, 2024, Leasher signed with the Fubon Guardians of the Chinese Professional Baseball League.
 In 9 starts for Fubon, Leasher compiled a 4-3 record and 2.21 ERA with 45 strikeouts across 53 innings of work.

 Wei Chuan Dragons

 On March 14, 2025, Leasher signed with the Wei Chuan Dragons of the Chinese Professional Baseball League.
 He made 24 appearances for the Dragons, accumulating an 0-2 record and 3.25 ERA with 28 strikeouts across 27 2/3 innings pitched.
 Leasher was released by Wei Chuan on August 29.

+On February 12, 2026, Leasher signed with the Leones de Yucatán of the Mexican League.
+However, he did not make the Opening Day roster and was released prior to the season.

+Hagerstown Flying Boxcars

+On May 23, 2026, Leasher signed with the Hagerstown Flying Boxcars of the Atlantic League of Professional Baseball.
+In five starts for Hagerstown, he posted a 3–1 record with a 5.87 ERA, 32 strikeouts, and nine walks across 23 innings of work.

+Algodoneros de Unión Laguna

+On June 30, 2026, Leasher's contract was transferred to the Algodoneros de Unión Laguna of the Mexican League.